 “Even if we advertised lower prices week-in and week-out for years, consumers won’t believe that you can match the big chains on price.
 If you want a credible brand, you have to hang your hat on something else.”

-In that case, it was service that became the centerpiece of their marketing.
-That’s a credible brand message.
+In that case, it was personalized service that became the centerpiece of their marketing.
+That’s not just a good story, it’s a credible brand message.

 The little guys can always compete on service, because the public perception is that big chains suck at it.